syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

  * Idle: Specifies that `SfListView` is not currently scrolling.
  * Programmatic: Specifies that scrolling is performed by using [ScrollTo](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ScrollTo.html) or [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method.

-The `ScrollView.Scrolled` event can be used for the following use case:

-* To change the size of the particular item in view when window is scrolled.

 {% tabs %}
 {% highlight c# %}